-

 Plastics – what laws are in place to deter and punish plastic pollution (e.g. producer responsibility, plastic tax or bans on certain plastic uses)?

-Rules concerning plastics in Sweden are dispersed across various acts and ordinances, notably the following.
+Under the current regulatory framework, rules concerning plastics in Sweden are dispersed across various acts and ordinances, notably the following:

-The Swedish Ordinance on Producer Liability for Packaging (Sw.
-Förordningen (2022:1274) om producentansvar för förpackningar) sets out a mandatory return system for beverage containers, specifically for plastic bottles and metal cans, intended for the Swedish market.
-It requires producers that professionally bottled beverages or professionally import beverages in such containers to ensure their inclusion in an recognized return system, with an exemption for dairy products (which is set to expire in 2029).
-The ordinance defines the term ‘plastic’ as polymer that can be used as the main structural component in final products and ‘polymer’ in alignment with the EU REACH Regulation (1907/2006).
-The ordinance also covers the marking of containers to indicate the return system and refund value, public information duties and prohibitions on the transfer of containers not included in a recognized return system.
+The Ordinance on Producer Responsibility for Packaging sets out a mandatory return system for beverage containers, specifically for plastic bottles and metal cans, intended for the Swedish market.
+It requires producers that professionally bottle or import beverages in such containers to ensure their inclusion in a recognized return system, with an exemption for dairy products (which is set to expire in 2029).
+The Ordinance defines the term ‘plastic’ as polymer that can be used as the main structural component in final products and the term ‘polymer’ is defined in alignment with the EU REACH Regulation (Regulation 1907/2006).

-The Swedish Ordinance on Single-use Products (see also above question 5) aims to reduce littering and promote a circular economy by regulating single-use products in Sweden.
-Additional provisions can be found in other ordinances concerning specific products like chemicals, packaging, tobacco, balloons, wet wipes, and in an ordinance on littering fees for certain products.
-Definitions within the ordinance clarify terms such as polymers, plastics, and various types of single-use items, including cups, food containers, and plastic bags.
-A significant aspect of the ordinance is the prohibition of certain single-use plastic products, such as cotton swabs, expanded polystyrene containers, cutlery, and plates.
-It mandates that alternatives to single-use cups and food containers be offered, with a focus on reusable options, and sets a target to reduce the consumption of single-use plastic cups and food containers by 50% by 2026 compared to 2022 levels.
-The ordinance also includes requirements for marking and consumer information to encourage responsible disposal and reduce littering.
+Definitions within the Ordinance on Single-use Products clarify terms such as polymers, plastics, and various types of single-use items, including cups, food containers, and plastic bags.
+A significant aspect of the Ordinance is the prohibition of certain single-use plastic products, such as cotton swabs, expanded polystyrene containers, cutlery, and plates.
+It mandates that alternatives to single-use cups and food containers must be offered, with a focus on reusable options, and sets a target to reduce the consumption of single-use plastic cups and food containers by 50% by 2026 compared to 2022 levels.
+The Ordinance also includes requirements for labelling and consumer information to encourage responsible disposal and reduce littering.

 -